Have you ever considered active or passive real estate investing? It turns out, a surprising number of people have.

 Passive real estate investing is just one of many ways to make extra money.
 So how do you know if it’s the right choice for you?
 As with any significant financial decision, it’s important to weigh the pros and cons.

 The first question you’re likely to ask is how real estate investing stacks up against other investments in terms of the return you can expect.
-It’s not an apples-to-apples comparison, but we can try.
-Consider the S&P 500 United States REIT Index — it’s a stock market index that tracks publicly-traded real estate investment trusts (REITs).
+You can consider comparing the performance of real estate, to stocks and bonds, or to business, etc.

-How do you get started with passive real estate investing?
+Questions to ask yourself before you get started with passive real estate investing

 Anytime you want to take advantage of a new investment strategy, there are a few key questions you need to ask yourself.